Learn about actual and potential costs

 Find the vendor to meet your needs

-The top four hotel suppliers collectively account for an estimated 45.6% of total market revenue, which indicates a medium level of market share concentration.
-This figure takes into account the fact that many hotel companies operate franchises, with market share being calculated based on the sales of their entire network...
+The top four hotel suppliers collectively account for roughly 45.0% of total market revenue, which indicates a medium level of market share concentration.
+This figure takes into account the fact that many hotel companies operate franchises, with market share being calculated based on the sales of their entire network of...
 Subscribe to learn more.

 Questions to ask potential suppliers